5. Configuration

 In the Cerbo-S GX, in Settings → System setup, verify the selected battery monitor.
 It should be set to the Multi or Quattro.

-(B) Battery with Multi or Quattro and MPPT Solar Chargers -ALSO- An EasySolar with GX Device built-in
+Battery with Multi or Quattro and MPPT Solar Chargers or a EasySolar with GX device built-in

 No battery monitor is required as long as all MPPT solar chargers are Victron products and are connected to the Cerbo-S GX.
 The Cerbo-S GX will continuously read the actual charge current from all solar chargers and send the total to the Multi (or Quattro), which then uses that information in its SoC calculations.